bwang626/tcr_peptide_interactions/README.md

 - Official site used for download: `https://friedmanlab.weizmann.ac.il/McPAS-TCR/`
 - Local file expected by the pipeline: `./McPAS-TCR.csv`

-For team handoff, it is fine to share the checked-in `McPAS-TCR.csv` file directly instead of asking everyone to redownload it.

 ## Suggested workflow

 1. Fetch raw data with the scripts above.